 Okay, I already mentioned restaurants quite frequently in the other pitstops, but seriously: Do not end your one day in Verona without eating some of its cuisine.
 Everything I ate in Verona was 100% delicious, and I wish I would have known about all the local delights I could have tried beforehand.

 A sweet dish I was recommended to try after our visit to Verona was Baci di Giulietta (Juliet’s Kiss) which are small cakes with chocolate filling, and they sound heavenly!
-If you did eat along the way, why not kick back and sip and aperitive or two at the Piazza Delle Erbe or the Piazza Bra before making your way back to Venice?
+If you did eat along the way, why not kick back and sip an aperitivo or two at the Piazza Delle Erbe or the Piazza Bra before making your way back to Venice?

 Have more time in Verona?

-If you have more than one day in Verona or plan to see more of the region after your Venice to Verona day trip, then there are definitely plenty of options to choose from.
+If you have 2 or 3 days in Verona or plan to see more of the region after your Venice to Verona day trip, then there are definitely plenty of options to choose from.
 Here are some of my personal suggestions:

 Watch a show at the Teatro Romana or the Roman Arena